 You may submit a pass / fail request form to request approval for a course to be completed as pass/fail (PA/FL) instead of letter graded.
 Exceptions to pass/fail exist in expository and creative writing, education, and management courses.
 PA covers the range of letter grades from A to D–.
 To submit the pass/fail request:

-- Study Abroad Harvard College students must submit the form by the 7th calendar day of their academic program.
+- Study Abroad Harvard College students must submit the form before the 7th calendar day of their respective program.

 The completed form should be submitted directly to Academic Services (firstname.lastname@example.org).
 Reviewing and approval of pass/fail requests will be reviewed after the initial drop date in the respective summer or study abroad session and continue on a regular basis through the submission deadline.
 Students and faculty will receive confirmation via email once the form is received and processed.